maclof/kubernetes-client/README.md

 A PHP client for managing a Kubernetes cluster.

-Last tested with 1.4.6 on Google Container Engine and 1.5.1 on Custom CoreOS Cluster.
+Last tested with 1.7.4 on Production Baremetal Cluster.

 ## Installation using [Composer](http://getcomposer.org/)